catb0t/anticsrf/REVIEWME.md

 This scalably-threaded server has endpoints at `localhost:9960/?action=new` and `localhost:9960/?action=valid&tok=YOUR_TOK`.
 This is just an example of how to use antiCSRF and **you should never ever keep reusable, long-living secrets in your users' browser history**.
 In the real world, instead of negotiating over `GET`, use `POST` with JSON or URLEncoded data, like [me](https://github.com/mineralsprings/json-api-host/blob/master/server.py).

 I'd especially appreciate guidance on improving the threadsafe aspect of the library, but of course all recommendations and criticisms are appreciated.

+Finally, I fully expect to be told this is an insecure and wrong implementation, so tell me how I can write it better from an internet security perspective.